How to stop procrastinating and start working your ass-off?

 Hence break your goals into small parts and allocate specific time for those tasks.

 It will help you to stop procrastinating as after every small task you will receive a positive result which will keep you motivated.

 2. Create a positive atmosphere

-Like I mentioned before how you keep delaying the most basic household chores like laundry or even doing the dishes.
+Like I mentioned before, how you keep delaying the most basic household chores like laundry or even doing the dishes.

 3. Treat yourself

-4. Minimize the time on social media
+4. Minimise the time on social media

-Well too much of everything is not good.
+Well, too much of everything is not good.